fivetran/dbt_salesforce_source/README.md

 ## Step 4: Enabling Salesforce History Mode Models (Optional)

 If you have Salesforce [History Mode](https://fivetran.com/docs/getting-started/feature/history-mode) enabled for your connector, we now include support for the tables with these historical records.
-These models are quite extensive so we've disabled them by default, but you can enable the history models you'd like to utilizing by adding the below variable configurations within your `dbt_project.yml` file for the equivalent models.
+These models are quite extensive so we've disabled them by default.
+You can enable the history models you'd like to utilize by adding the below variable configurations within your `dbt_project.yml` file for the equivalent models.

+Daily account, contact and opportunity history tables will be available [in our `dbt_salesforce` package](https://github.com/fivetran/dbt_salesforce)

 ```yml
 # dbt_project.yml